Intelligent-Silicon/AutoUnattend/windowsPE.md

 [Microsoft-Windows-International-Core-WinPE](Microsoft-Windows-International-Core-WinPE.md) Configuring the locale settings like timezone, keyboard layout for use during installation and after installation.

-[Microsoft-Windows-Setup](Microsoft-Windows-Setup.md) Configuring the hard disk partitions, run boot-critical drivers and other programs for the installation process.
+[Microsoft-Windows-Setup](Microsoft-Windows-Setup.md) Configure the hard disk partitions, run boot-critical drivers and other programs for the installation process.

 [Microsoft-Windows-PnpCustomizationsWinPE](Microsoft-Windows-PnpCustomizationsWinPE.md) Configuring and installing drivers to be include in the windows driver store for the windows installation and windowsPE boot-critical drivers.